MicrosoftDocs/labs/labs/insiderdevtour2018/graph/includes/2_Getting_Started_with_Quick_Start.md

 ![alt text](../media/AuthConsola.png)

-> **Note:** if you an error when signing in about no reply address being registered, then you forgot to save your native application addition in step 6 of the **Setting up app id** section.
+> **Note:** if you receive an error when signing in about no reply address being registered, then you forgot to save your native application addition in step 6 of the **Setting up app id** section.

 ## Get call to Get all items in OneDrive
 Now we are ready to make calls to the API, we will call OneDrive API to show the name of the documents we have.